Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Experiments

-Table \ref{tab:control_eval} and \ref{tab:few_shot_control_eval} shows that RA/RA achieves the highest success rate.
-We observed two primary failure modes of the baseline and ablations in zero-shot scenarios.
+Table \ref{tab:control_eval} and \ref{tab:few_shot_control_eval} shows that RA/RA achieves the highest success rate in all tasks and transfer settings.
+Note that our method's success rate (40\%) on pick-and-place is not much worse than our method's success rate of 55\% on the source robot (see Supp.~\ref{supp:source_performance} for all source robot results), which shows our method is robust to robot transfer.
+We observed two primary failure modes of the VF baselines in zero-shot scenarios.
 First, both VF$+$State/Pixel and RA/Pixel, which optimized the pixel cost, tend to retract the arm back into its base, because the cost penalizes the arm for contrasting against the background of the goal image as seen in Figure \ref{fig:control_rollouts}.
-Next, consistent with our observations in Section~\ref{sec:pred-exp}, VF$+$State/Pixel and VF$+$State/RA suffer from predicting blurry images of the training robot and inaccurate object dynamics, which negatively impacted planning.
+Next, consistent with the prediction results, VF$+$State/Pixel and VF$+$State/RA suffer from predicting blurry images of the training robot and inaccurate object dynamics, which negatively impacts planning.

+The CycleGAN baseline performs moderately well in pushing (60\% success) but completely fails in pick-and-place (0\% success).
+Qualitatively, the CycleGAN baseline correctly moves to pick the block, but nearly always fails by selecting an unstable grasp, where the block slips through the gripper.
+Note that the CycleGAN itself is trained correctly: it successfully produces visually high quality domain-translated images of Fetch-to-WidowX (see website).
+However, transfering dynamics models for grasping requires very precise domain translation, which CycleGAN is unable to achieve even when trained with 12k images of the target robot.

-The failure of the baseline to zero-shot transfer is expected, since generalizing to a new robot from training on a single robot dataset is a daunting task.
+The failure of the baselines to transfer zero-shot is expected, since generalizing to a new robot from training on a single robot dataset is a daunting task.
 One natural improvement is to train on multiple robots before transfer to facilitate generalization.
 We evaluate RA/RA and VF$+$State/Pixel in this multi-robot pretraining setting, where they are trained on RoboNet videos in addition to our WidowX200 dataset.
-As Table \ref{tab:control_eval} shows, the baseline controller improves with training on additional robots, but still falls far short of RA/RA trained on a single robot.
+As Table \ref{tab:control_eval} (``Multi-robot'' rows) shows, the VF$+$State/Pixel improves with training on additional robots, but still falls far short of RA/RA trained on even a single robot.
 RA/RA improves still further with multi-robot pretraining.